18F/fs-middlelayer-api/README.md

 ### Setting Environment Variables

-The [dotenv](https://www.npmjs.com/package/dotenv) npm package is used to load environment variables to the application for local development.
+The [dotenv](https://www.npmjs.com/package/dotenv) npm package is used to load environment variables to the application for local development.from a .env file into process.env

+`Example: PORT=8080`

 ### Setting AWS Credentials